brea2a/jb/jo.md

 -B
 :   By default *jo* interprets the strings "`true`" and "`false`" as
-    meaning boolean elements `true` and `false` respectively.
+    boolean elements `true` and `false` respectively.
 Disable with this option.

 -p
 :   Pretty-print the JSON string on output instead of the terse one-line